 In the years since the company has expanded significantly to establish a total of 7 offices around the world.
 And, as of the end of 2016, now transfers over £8.5 billion on behalf of its customers annually.
 WorldFirst has also won a number of awards over this time, including The Sunday Times Best Companies to Work For in 2013 and The Queen’s Award for International Trade in 2016.

-Since the company’s inception, co-founder Jonathan has led WorldFirst as CEO and is currently supported by Kerry Tremble as Chief Financial Officer and Tim Rudman as Chief Operating Officer.
-Each of these senior executives has extensive experience in banking and financial services from firms such as Royal Bank of Scotland, Lloyds Banking Group, and KMPG.
+Since WorldFirst’s inception, co-founder Jonathan has led the company as CEO and is currently supported by Kerry Tremble as Chief Financial Officer and Tim Rudman as Chief Operating Officer.
+These executives have experience in financial services from firms such as Royal Bank of Scotland and Lloyds Banking Group.
 They are joined by Wendy Glasgow, serving as Chief Compliance Officer.

-WorldFirst supports the transfer of 43 currencies, leading to a total servicing of approximately 137 countries.
-To support this transaction ability, the company has established a network of bank accounts worldwide using a combination of international banking partners, as well its own local subsidiaries.
+WorldFirst supports the transfer of funds to approximately 243 countries.
+To accomplish this, the service has established a network of international bank accounts using its own locally domiciled subsidiaries.
 This allows WorldFirst to facilitate many transfers without actually having to enter the currency market.
 It may also utilise the SWIFT network.

 WorldFirst has a minimum transfer value of £1,000, which is relatively high for a service of its type.
 There is no maximum transfer value, which is an exciting feature for high-net-worth individuals and businesses of all sizes.
 The WorldFirst platform has been developed to handle large payments of almost any amount.
-This is an exciting feature for high-net-worth and commercial customers, who may run into limitations imposed by other online currency transfer services.

 Exchange rates and fees